daithiocrualaoich/kolmogorov_smirnov/README.md

     cargo test

-To run this command directly in the Docker container without the intermediate shell, use:
+To see more detail on panics include the `RUST_BACKTRACE` environment variable.

-    docker run -v "$(pwd):/statistics" --workdir=/statistics statistics cargo test
+    RUST_BACKTRACE=1 cargo test

 Building the Documentation